 Why OneMain Financial stands out: If you don’t have a great credit history, you may want to consider a personal loan from OneMain Financial.
 The lender says it looks at a number of factors when considering someone for a loan, including annual income, expenses and the purpose of the loan.

 Here’s some more info about OneMain Financial.

-- Quick loan application and funding process — OneMain says its application can take as little as 10 minutes, and you may receive the money as soon as the next business day if approved.
+- Quick loan application and funding process — OneMain says its application can take as little as 10 minutes, and you may receive the money as soon as the same business day if you’re approved by a certain time.
 But keep in mind that depending on your bank, there may be a wait before you can access your cash.